 Harmer: The structured networking was a very valuable experience.
 I recommend this to all WRMC attendees.

 We’re grateful to John and the Yellowstone Association Institute for consistently contributing to the WRMC community.
-If your organization facilitates trips for all ages, come network with the Yellowstone Association Institute at the WRMC this fall.

 The Wilderness Risk Management Conference (WRMC) unites hundreds of leading outdoor organizations annually to educate wilderness practitioners on practical risk management skills.
 This blog series highlights organizations that continually return to the WRMC and finds out how the WRMC has influenced their risk management practices.
 While the questions may be the same, interviewees come from various organizations and unique backgrounds.